 Significant historic resources within Amherst would also benefit from management plans that define strategies to maintain their historic character in the future.
-A management plan for the Amherst Museum and its grounds could be beneficial due to the historic structures located on the property and the site improvements that are planned in the Capital Improvement Program over the next several years.
 Amherst's significant historic resources are identified and rated in the Reconnaissance Level Survey of Historic Resources.
 The Town could consider developing a comprehensive management plan for all identified resources of local historical significance or, more likely, a subset of the most important resources as documented in the Intensive Level Survey of Historic Resources.
 The success of such plans would be enhanced if developed in cooperation with property owners.
+(Amended 09-08-15; BCPA-2014-01)